osllmai/inDox/docs/indoxRag/examples/hf_mistral_SimpleReader.md

 ::: {#d97666fa4a136fa4 .cell .markdown id="d97666fa4a136fa4"}
 ### Import Essential Libraries

-Then, we import essential libraries for our `Indox` question answering
+Then, we import essential libraries for our `IndoxRag` question answering
 system:

 -   `IndoxRetrievalAugmentation`: Enhances the retrieval process for better QA performance.
--   `MistralQA`: A powerful QA model from Indox, built on top of the Hugging Face model.
+-   `MistralQA`: A powerful QA model from IndoxRag, built on top of the Hugging Face model.
 -   `HuggingFaceEmbedding`: Utilizes Hugging Face embeddings for improved semantic understanding.